jedavies-dev/kiss-ppc64le/README.md

 This is a repository containing an unofficial port of [KISS Linux](https://k1ss.org/) for powerpc64le.

+This was built with -mcpu=powerpc64le so should be compatible with at least power8 and power9 cpus, though I've only tested on power9.

 ## Installing KISS on powerpc64le

 Please refer to the main [KISS webpage](https://k1ss.org/install) for general information about installing KISS.